nickp10/mcubed-persistence/README.md

 Changelog
 ----
+Changes from 2.2.0 to 3.0.0
+* LowDB was replaced with straight-forward file and JavaScript object operations in an effort to increase performance.
+Database files from 2.* are still compatible with 3.*.
+* The *-db* short-hand CLI argument has been renamed to *-d*. *-db* did not work before, so this is not a breaking change.

 Changes from 2.1.0 to 2.2.0
 * Added the ability to GET, PUT, and DELETE records filtering by case-insensitive values.